play-co/hermes/README.md

 # Hermes

 A Clojure library designed to make it easy to work with embedded [Titan](http://thinkaurelius.github.com/titan/) graphs.

-Check [clojars](https://clojars.org/hermes) for the latest jar.
-The best thing to do is set up lein checkouts and clone the library directly.

-This is very much a work in progress.
+Hermes is very much a work in progress.
 Titan is a young project and has yet to even hit 0.2.
 Hermes will probably always be a work in progress until Titan hits 1.0.
 So, use this in production at your own peril.

-The best bet right now is to read the source code.
+Check [clojars](https://clojars.org/hermes) for the latest jar.
+The best thing to do is set up lein checkouts and clone the library directly for now.
+Reading the tests and source code should bring you up to speed with the library.
 We are still writing the docs and example projects.

 ## License